cast-org/figuration/docs/utilities/visibility.md

 group: utilities
 ---

-Toggle only the `visibility` of an element, meaning its `display` is not modified and the element can hide content from most users, and still affect the flow of the document.
+Set the `visibility` of an element, meaning its `display` is not modified and will not affect layout. `.invisible` elements still take up space in the page.
+Content will be hidden both visually and for assistive technology/screen reader users.

 Use `.invisible` and `.visible` as needed.